Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 \subsubsection{Adiabatic state preparation}

 One general route to prepare the ground-state of a physical system on a quantum device is through adiabatic state preparation.
-This relies on the well-known \textit{adiabatic theorem}~\cite{Born1928,Messiah1962}, which states that a system evolved under a time-dependent Hamiltonian will remain in the instantaneous ground state as long as the evolution is sufficiently slow and the spectrum of the Hamiltonian remains gapped.
+This relies on the well-known \textit{adiabatic theorem}~\cite{Born1928,Messiah1962}, which states that a system that starts in the ground-state of some Hamiltonian at time $t=0$, will stay in the instantaneous ground-state of the time-dependent Hamiltonian $\hat{H}(t)$ under evolution by $\hat{H}(t)$, so long as the evolution is sufficiently slow and the spectrum of the Hamiltonian remains gapped.
 To make use of this, one chooses a Hamiltonian path $\hat{H}(\lambda)$, $0 \leq \lambda \leq 1$, such that the ground state of $\hat{H}(0)$ is easily prepared, while $\hat{H}(1)$ is the Hamiltonian whose ground state one wants to obtain.
 The system is then evolved under the time-dependent Schr\"{o}dinger equation,